Mijick/NavigationView/README.md

 ```

 ### 2. Declare a view to be pushed to the navigation stack
-NavigationView provides the ability to push (or pop) any view using its built-in stack.
-In order to do so, it is necessary to confirm to `NavigatableView` protocol.
+NavigationView by Mijick provides the ability to push any view conforming to the `NavigatableView` protocol to the navigation stack.
-So that an example view you want to push will have the following declaration:
 ```Swift
 struct ExampleView: NavigatableView {
     ...